-Submission of a manuscript (both articles and practice papers) should be original contributions i.e. it has not been published before or it is not under consideration for publication elsewhere.
+Submission of a manuscript (both research papers and practice-based papers) should be original contributions i.e. it has not been published before or it is not under consideration for publication elsewhere.
 It also means that its publication has been approved by all co-authors and also by the responsible authorities where the work has been carried out.
 The publisher will not be held legally responsible if there are any claims regarding above possible undesired copyright issues.
 All manuscripts will be checked for plagiarism (Urkund).
 Manuscripts should be sent by email to firstname.lastname@example.org

 Submission by an e-mail should include the following types of files: